eduwr/eduwr/README.md

 - 📧 Email: [eduwric@gmail.com](mailto:eduwric@gmail.com)
 - 💼 LinkedIn: [Eduardo Wronscki Ricardo](https://www.linkedin.com/in/eduardo-wronscki/)

-😄 **Fun Fact**: When I'm not coding, you can find me exploring new hiking trails, experimenting with cooking recipes, or attempting to learn a new language (currently working on my French!).
+😄 **Fun Fact**: When I'm not coding, you can find me exploring new hiking trails, experimenting with cooking recipes, or attempting to learn a new language (currently working on my Spanish!).

 Let's connect, collaborate, and make some amazing tech magic together! ✨